 Despite the fact that bat caves will have a thick layer of ‘guano’ (bat poo) on the floor, bats have been described as being ‘like little cats’ because they are very clean, and spend most of their time grooming themselves, when they’re not eating or sleeping!
 One of the notable bat facts, is that in Africa, bats are involved a lot in fetish ceremonies and some traditional concoctions.
-Because they are nocturnal birds that rather prefer sleeping upside down make them one of the most bizarre animals in Africa.
+Because they are nocturnal birds that rather prefer sleeping upside down makes them one of the most bizarre animals in Africa.
 Answers Africa brings you some of the most fascinating facts about bats.
-Below are 20 interesting bat facts.

 Bat Facts – General